chethanrao/ForBetterLife/Readme.txt

 3) There is a person who wants to take revenge and hurt me.
 What must i do? hurt him back?
 Ans: 9/10 times when you take the approach of hurting someone back you will not succeed?
 Instead focus on trying to be a better version of yourself?
 Your focus must be you and your goals and not get distracted from your goals?
+4) There is groupism in my company and i have been victimised.
+Ans: The answer would be same as answer 1.